Climate change and invasive species: Effects on invasion pathway stages

 The first consequence of climate change, altered mechanisms for transport and introduction mechanisms, is given as invasions are often purposefully (e.g. biocontrol, sport fishing, agriculture) or accidentally introduced with the help of humans and climate change could alter the patterns of human transport.
 Changed recreational and commercial activities will change human transport and increase the propagule pressure of some non-native species from zero, e.g., connecting new regions or above a certain threshold that allows for establishment.
 Longer shipping seasons can increase the number of transports of non-native species and increase propagule pressure supporting potential invaders as the monkey goby.
 Additionally, introductions for recreation and conservation purposes could increase.

 Changing climatic conditions can reduce native species' ability to compete with non-native species and some currently unsuccessful, non-native species will be able to colonize new areas if conditions change towards their original range.
 Multiple factors can increase the success of colonization, as described in more detail below in 2.2.

 There is a wide range of climatic factors that affect the distribution of existing invasive species.
 Range limits due to cold or warm temperature constraints will change as a result of global warming, so that cold-temperature constrained species will be less restricted in their upper-elevation and higher-latitude range limits and warm-temperature constrained species will be less restricted in their lower-elevation and lower-latitude range limits.
 Changing precipitation patterns, the frequency of stream flow and changes in salinity can also affect hydrologic constraints of invasive species.
-As many invasive species have been selected for traits that facilitate long-distance dispersal it is likely that shifts in suitable climatic zones favor invasive species.
+As many invasive species have been selected for traits that facilitate long-distance dispersal it is likely that shifts in suitable climatic zones favour invasive species.

 The impact on native species can be altered through population densities of invasive species.
 Competition interactions and abundance of native species or resources take part in the relative impact of invasive species.

 The effectiveness of different management strategies is dependent on climate.
 For instance, mechanical control of invasive species by cold, hard freezes or ice cover can become less effective with increasing temperatures.
 Changes in the fate and behaviour of pesticides and their effectiveness in controlling invasive species can also occur.
 Decoupling of the relationship between some biocontrol agents and their targets can support invasions.
 On the other hand, the effectiveness of other biocontrol agents could increase due to species range overlaps.